Supporting Library Membership Program

 What Supporting Punctum Entails

-Libraries can opt in for one year at a time (and can decide at the end of each year whether or not to continue supporting Punctum) or they can choose to lock in for 3- or 5-year cycles of support, with discounts of 10% and 15%, respectively, off the annual membership fee (below is a link to the Pricing Schedule).
+Libraries can opt in for one year at a time or they can choose to lock in for 3- or 5-year cycles of support, with discounts of 10% and 15%, respectively (below is a link to the Pricing Schedule).
 The pricing schedule is constructed along a sliding scale tied to certain parameters, such as type of institution (PhD-granting research university versus small liberal arts college, e.g.), size of the institution (faculty + students), geographic region, and national currency, and libraries can choose their own pricing within the sliding scales, and they can even name their own price at a level they feel is fair and appropriate according to their own budgetary circumstances, regardless of how the Pricing Schedule designates their institution.
 We understand that factors such as the type and size of an institution, the volume of its research output, etc. does not always neatly align with any one library’s collections budget, and therefore we want to ensure that libraries interested in supporting Punctum, and scholar-led, community-built OA book publishing more largely, are able to do so at levels that are fair and tailored to each institution’s special needs and abilities.
 We therefore welcome and encourage libraries to simply name the figure that they believe best suits their institution’s capacities.
 In addition, the Supporting Library Membership Agreement Form is open to revision as each institution sees fit.

 Supporting Punctum Books can be accomplished directly through Punctum (see Pricing Schedule below), or through Jisc, the Open Book Collective, or Lyrasis.
 For more information on the Supporting Library Membership Program, contact Livy Snyder (livy@punctumbooks.com) or Eileen Fradenburg Joy (eileen@punctumbooks.com).